EricLBuehler/merlin_rust/README.md

 <h2><strong>Make your code <i>fly</i></strong></h2>

 Merlin is a dynamically and strongly typed programming language written in Rust.
 It uses Rust's atomic data types to remove the need for a GIL.
-In addition, it has a register-based interpreter (which mimics CPUs) and so has performance advantages over the Python stack-based interpreter.
+In addition, it has a register-based interpreter (which mimics CPUs) and so has performance advantages over the Python stack-based interpreter that is simpler and needs to shuffle a lot of memory around.

 ### Current comparsion to Python: